Cysharp/MemoryPack/README.md

 ---
 Payload size depends on the target value; unlike JSON, there are no keys and it is a binary format, so the payload size is likely to be smaller than JSON.

-For those with varint encoding, such as MessagePack and Protobuf, MemoryPack tends to be larger if ints are used a lot (in MemoryPack, ints are always 4 bytes due to fixed size encoding, while MsgPack is 1~5 bytes).
+For those with varint encoding, such as MessagePack and Protobuf, MemoryPack tends to be larger if ints are used a lot (in MemoryPack, ints are always 4 bytes due to fixed size encoding, while MessagePack is 1~5 bytes).

-float and double are 4 bytes and 8 bytes in MemoryPack, but 5 bytes and 9 bytes in MsgPack.
+float and double are 4 bytes and 8 bytes in MemoryPack, but 5 bytes and 9 bytes in MessagePack.
 So MemoryPack is smaller, for example, for Vector3 (float, float, float) arrays.

 String is UTF8 by default, which is similar to other serializers, but if the UTF16 option is chosen, it will be of a different nature.